alloza95/VienaApp/README.md

 # VienaApp
 Final project of the subject "Android Programming (Java)".
-An application for the "Viena" restaurant chain.
+I simulated designing and developing an application for the "Viena" restaurant chain.
+The project was done with Android Studio and Firebase.

+The **mark** of this project was **honors**.

 ### Home: